Odisha River Sand Monitoring - GIS and AI Enforcement Framework

 • Bankline changes and new pits

-• Automated “alert → verify → act” workflow
+• Automated "alert -> verify -> act" workflow

 Implementation roadmap

-Pilot & calibration
+Pilot and calibration

 District rollout

-Scale drone teams, integrate collectorate workflows, and operationalize evidence pack generation and penalties.
+Scale drone teams, integrate collectorate workflows, and operationalize evidence-pack generation and penalties.

 Statewide command center